Skyscanner Reveals Slow Travel and JOMO Trips as Top Travel Trends for Indian Travellers in 2020

 JOMO Travel Becomes Increasingly Important

 Closely linked with the Slow Travel trend is that of JOMO travel, which saw growth of 27% between 2019 and 2020.
 JOMO - 'Joy of Missing Out' - travel is all about escaping the hustle and bustle of modern-day life.
-2020's JOMO travelers will be seeking out less crowded cities around the world, traveling offseason and, most importantly, not spending a single second wondering about how their trip might look on social media.
+2020's JOMO travellers will be seeking out less crowded cities around the world, travelling off season and, most importantly, not spending a single second wondering about how their trip might look on social media.
 The focus is entirely based on the experience itself and the delight to be found in discovering somewhere new.

 A Focus on Sustainability

-One area of increasing importance to Indian travelers is sustainable travel.
-Skyscanner reports, "We can and must do everything in our power to make better travel choices and preserve the world for generations of future travelers" and it seems that a growing number of travelers agree.
-Sustainable travel saw a growth of 58% between 2019 and 2020, according to the latest figures.
+One area of increasing importance to Indian travellers is sustainable travel.
+Skyscanner reports, "We can and must do everything in our power to make better travel choices and preserve the world for generations of future travellers" and it seems that a growing number of travellers agree.
+Sustainable travel saw growth of 58% between 2019 and 2020, according to the latest figures.

 2020's Most Popular Destinations